-It may be better to give than to receive, but for many taxpayers, receiving a tax break for their charitable giving is a good incentive.
-According to the Giving USA 2018 Annual Report, total charitable contributions in 2017 reached an all-time high of $410.02 billion, with 70% of those donations coming from individuals and the balance coming from foundations, estates, and corporations.
+It may be better to give than to receive, but receiving a tax break for their charitable giving is a good incentive for many taxpayers.
+According to Giving USA, total charitable contributions in 2019 reached an all-time high of $449.64 billion, with the majority of those donations coming from individuals and the balance coming from foundations, estates, and corporations.

-But will those philanthropic endeavors continue?
-Many charitable organizations are concerned about how the Tax Cuts and Jobs Act of 2017 (TCJA) will impact taxpayers’ willingness to keep giving.
-While tax reform did not make significant changes to the charitable giving deduction itself, it substantially increased the standard deduction.
-As a result, fewer taxpayers are expected to itemize deductions on their tax return, meaning fewer taxpayers have a tax incentive to donate to charities.
+Many charitable organizations were concerned about how the Tax Cuts and Jobs Act of 2017 (TCJA) would impact taxpayers’ willingness to keep giving.
+While tax reform didn’t significantly change the charitable giving deduction itself, it substantially increased the standard deduction.
+As a result, fewer taxpayers itemized deductions on their tax returns.

 Overview of Tax Deductions for Charitable Contributions